Gov. Cuomo provides Friday coronavirus update for NYS

 Friday’s data is summarized below:

-Of the 70,170 test results reported to New York State Thursday, 714, or 1.0%, were positive.
+Of the 85,455 test results reported to New York State Thursday, 727 or 0.85 percent, were positive.
 Each region’s percentage of positive test results reported over the last three days is as follows:

 |REGION